quicwg/ops-drafts/draft-ietf-quic-manageability.md

 for separation of concerns in mitigation is given in
  {{?DOTS-ARCH=I-D.ietf-dots-architecture}}.

+QUIC Retry packets are the functional analogue to TCP syncookies {{?RFC4937}}, forcing clients to prove possession of their IP address before committing server state.
+However, there are safeguards in QUIC against unsolicited injection of these packets by intermediaries who do not have consent of the end server.
+See
+{{QUIC_LB}} for standard ways for intermediaries to send Retry packets on behalf of consenting servers.

 Key to successful DDoS mitigation is efficient classification of this traffic in the mitigation environment.
 Limited first-packet garbage detection as in
 {{sec-garbage}} and stateful tracking of QUIC traffic as in {{sec-stateful}}